 We like to protect what is in good condition first, and then link those areas to enable species like fish to move up and down the river.
-To do this we are improving connectivity between the high quality habitats of the Bredbo and Colinton Gorges which lie upstream and downstream of the Bumbalong Valley.
-Along with landholders we are removing weeds, stabilising banks and planting native vegetation.
-By addressing the issues in the Bumbalong Valley, we are creating a continuous 40km river corridor connecting both Gorges.
+To do this we are improving connectivity between the high quality habitats of the Cooma, Bredbo and Colinton Gorges which open up into floodplain valleys that are used for a variety of agricultural, recreational and residential purposes.
+Together with landholders we are removing weeds, stabilising banks and planting native vegetation.
+By addressing these issues in the Bumbalong Valley, we are creating a continuous 40km river corridor connecting both Gorges.
 Revegetation works in this part of the reach are also helping to protect and extend an old growth Eucalyptus viminalis floodplain woodland remnant.
 Some of the trees in this remnant are estimated to be up to 300 years old.

 Upper Murrumbidgee River Project Area